DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 The focus now is to implement our first basic graphs targeting the IPU.
 The first step will be a straightforward additive graph with nothing save the fundamental components required for running on an IPU.
-From there, we add the *XLA* construct, which is required for a number of Tensorflow operators.
+From there, we add the *XLA* construct, which is required for a number of TensorFlow operators.
 Finally, we add the concept of *sharding*, in which we take our first steps to model parallelism by splitting a basic graph across four IPUs and consolidate calculations spread across separate IPUs to produce a single final result.